 Consider it the de-personalizing of America’s public schools.
 It involves the push for high test scores and the elimination of anything that has to do with truly understanding students.
 This occurs despite the fact that parents with troubled children don’t care about test scores.
 They want support.
 They want help to deal with their difficulties.
 They hope to avert tragedies.

-Where’s the conversation on this?
+Where’s the conversation?

 If you want burgeoning classes and a heavy focus on high stakes testing, recognize you don’t care about students and their mental health needs.
 Getting rid of special ed. teachers and counselors prepared in mental health and solely focusing on the push to college will not cut it.